waterdrops0/nm/README.md

 # Nouncil Management

-This repo aims to coordinate and document Nouncil-related projects.
+This repo aims to track and organize Nouncil-related projects.

 ## Nouncil Meetings